typelevel/doobie/yax/docs/src/main/tut/12-Custom-Mappings.md

 Meta[PersonId]
 ```

 ... and we don't have one.
 So how do we get one?
-The simplest way is by basing it on an existing `Meta` instance, using `nxmap`, which is like the invariant functor `xmap` but ensures that `null` values are never observed.
+The simplest way is by basing it on an existing `Meta` instance, using `xmap`.
 So we simply provide `String => PersonId` and vice-versa and we're good to go.

 ```tut:silent
 implicit val PersonIdMeta: Meta[PersonId] =